buzzfeed-openlab/buzzbot/docs/installation.md

 - `npm run migration:undo`: Undo just the last migration
 - `npm run migration:undo:all`: Undo all migrations

 Note that there are commands for creating and running migrations, but that the existing migrations are no longer used.
 All models and relations are created using `sequelize.sync()`.
-See [here](https://stackoverflow.com/questions/21105748/sequelize-js-how-to-use-migrations-and-sync) for how that could change, unfortunately I have not had time to do it all by hand.
+See [here](https://stackoverflow.com/questions/21105748/sequelize-js-how-to-use-migrations-and-sync) for how that could change, but it hasn't happened yet.